 This evidence leaves more questions than answers.
 Why did the census record list his wife as a widow if he was still alive?
 Did Tiberius leave Cornelia to look for work and never returned, resulting in her thinking he died?
 Did Tiberius and Cornelia have a falling out and he moved north?
 Or, did Tiberius flee for his safety due to southern violence?
 Unfortunately, his reason for leaving Virginia remains a mystery.

-We have identified one possible path Tiberius took on his way to Boston.
+We have identified one possible path Julius took on his way to Boston.
 City directories recorded a “Tiberius E. Julius” living in Providence, Rhode Island in 1924, 1930, and 1934.
-This Providence Tiberius first worked for the railroad industry and later for a car washer.
+This Providence Julius first worked for the railroad industry and later for a car washer.
 These manual labor jobs could have appealed to a man who previously worked as a blacksmith.
 In the late 1920s, he married Adella W. Julius.
-While the 1930 Providence City Directory recorded Tiberius and Adella living together, the 1930 Federal Census did not list Tiberius with Adella Julius.
+While the 1930 Providence City Directory recorded Tiberius and Adella Julius living together, the 1930 Federal Census did not list Julius with Adella Julius.

 We have not located other evidence to prove this “Tiberius E. Julius” was the same man who lived in Newport News, Virginia.
 However, with a unique name like “Tiberius E. Julius” and similar occupations, we suggest these men may be one and the same.
 We may never know whether the Tiberius E. Julius born in East Hampton, Virginia took this path, or whether it is purely coincidental that there was another Tiberius E. Julius living in Providence, Rhode Island.